 Verizon Prepaid provides a handful of extras to its customers, including international calling and the ability to use allotted data overseas.

-Verizon Prepaid has a number of prepaid phone options, including those from familiar names from brands like LG, Samsung, and Motorola.
+Verizon Prepaid has a number of prepaid phone options, including those from familiar names from brands like Google, Samsung, and Motorola.

 For those looking to save money there are also a handful devices which are certified pre-owned, meaning they come with their own guarantee/warranty.